-- If there is progressive, persistent or severe neurological deficit, refer for neurosurgical or orthopaedic assessment, preferably to be seen within one week.
+- If there is progressive, persistent or severe neurological deficit, refer for urgent neurosurgical or orthopaedic assessment.

 - If pain or disability remain problematic for more than a week or two, consider early referral for physiotherapy or other physical therapy.

-- If, after six weeks, sciatica is still disabling and distressing, refer for neurosurgical or orthopaedic assessment, preferably to be seen within three weeks.
+- If, after six weeks, sciatica is still disabling and distressing, refer for neurosurgical or orthopaedic assessment.

 - If pain or disability continue to be a problem despite appropriate pharmacotherapy and physical therapy, consider referral to a multidisciplinary back pain service or a chronic pain clinic.